10 Favorite Ways to Make Coffee While Camping

 Insulated Coffee Mugs

-We have been using these 12 oz Hydro Flask Coffee Mugs as our go-to camp coffee mug for the past few years.
-They are a great size and come in a lot of fun colors.
-They have even released a 6 oz baby and 24 oz mega-size version.
+• Hydro Flask Coffee Mug: We have been using these as our go-to camp coffee mugs for the past few years.
+It’s a great size and comes in a lot of fun colors.
+(Our toddler even has her own 6 oz. version for warm drinks!
+Too cute.)

-Vacuum-sealed isn’t the only option.
-We absolutely love these GSI Infinity Mugs and use them for all our backpacking trips.
-They come with a neoprene sleeve that keeps your drink warm for a solid 20-minutes (we don’t need much more than that on the trail!).
-They are lighter and MUCH MUCH cheaper than insulated titanium backpacking mugs.
+• GSI Infinity Mug: Vacuum-sealed isn’t the only option.
+We absolutely love these mugs and use them for all our backpacking trips.
+They come with a neoprene sleeve that keeps your drink warm for a solid 20 minutes (we don’t need much more than that on the trail!).

 Portable Coffee Grinders